Russian authorities draw up 'road map' to regulate cryptocurrencies -document

 By Alexander Marrow and Elena Fabrichnaya

-MOSCOW, Jan 28 (Reuters) - Russian authorities have drawn up a 'road map' that envisages restrictions on cryptocurrencies but not a complete ban as advocated by the central bank, a document seen by Reuters showed on Friday.
+MOSCOW, Jan 28 (Reuters) - Russian authorities have drawn up a 'road map' that envisages restrictions on cryptocurrencies but not a complete ban on trading and mining as advocated by the central bank, a document seen by Reuters showed on Friday.

-Politicians have pressed for a change of tack by the central bank, which has proposed restricting cryptocurrency trading and mining because of concerns it may cause financial instability.
+Politicians have pressed for a change of tack by the central bank, which has proposed restricting cryptocurrency trading and energy-intesive mining on Russian territory because of concerns it may cause financial instability.

+President Vladimir Putin has asked those involved to find a consensusand a working group, including the finance, economy, digital and interior ministries, the FSB security service, and the central bank, has been working on such a plan. [nL8N2U64W5]

 A representative for Chernyshenko confirmed the document's authenticity.